nooshin-kohli/simulation/README.md

 ```
 catkin_make
 ```
-For more information about catkin workspace check this page http://wiki.ros.org/catkin/Tutorials/create_a_workspace Now It's time to clone the repository.
+For more information about Catkin workspace check this page http://wiki.ros.org/catkin/Tutorials/create_a_workspace Now It's time to clone the repository.
 ```
 cd <your_ws>/src